Katharine/kittyviewer/README.md

 Given there is currently no demand for *any* platform, this seems unlikely to be a problem in the near future.

-Nightly builds may be provided if I ever manage to assembly the necessary infrastructure.
+Nightly builds may be provided if I ever manage to assemble the necessary infrastructure.

 Features
 --------